 - 1. Rinse your motorcycle thoroughly with cool water to remove loose dirt. - 2.
 Fill a bucket with cool water.
 Mix in a mild, neutral detergent, such as dish washing liquid or a product made especially for washing motorcycles or automobiles. - 3.
 Wash your motorcycle with a sponge or a soft towel.
 As you wash, check for heavy grime.
 If necessary, use a mild cleaner/degreaser to remove the grime. - 4.
-Clean the windscreen with a soft cloth or sponge and plenty of water.
-Dry with a soft clean cloth.
-Remove minor scratches with a commercially available plastic polishing compound.
-Take care to keep brake fluid or chemical solvents off the fairing.
-They will damage the plastic.
+After washing, rinse your motorcycle thoroughly with plenty of clean water to remove any residue.
+Detergent residue can corrode alloy parts. (cont'd)